Monishver11/monishver11.github.io/_posts/2024-12-22-probability-1.md

 While this overview has touched on the most commonly used distributions, the world of probability distributions in machine learning is vast.
 As you dive deeper into various ML topics, you’ll encounter additional distributions tailored to specific data types and problems.
 Understanding how these distributions behave allows you to refine your models for more accurate, effective predictions.

 If you're eager to explore further, we will be diving deeper into these distributions as we continue our series on probability theory.
 The next section will introduce even more important concepts, so stay tuned for that!

 **See you in the next post!**

+### **References:**
+- Add links for common distributions for making it visually imaginable and relatable!
+- Go through it one more last time for corrections.